About the Calvin Center for Christian Scholarship

 With this greater flexibility the CCCS is now seeking partners in funding and research expertise to help harvest the great potential that Calvin scholars offer via their networks around the country and around the world, as well as in their own right.
 While CCCS projects must have a Calvin faculty member as principal investigator, the Center has the liberty, the experience, and the commitment to bring together believers from many institutions to work on issues of common concern from a shared body of Christian insight.

 The Calvin Center is the sole beneficiary of an endowment which is used to fund research by Calvin College faculty and their collaborators.
 With a capable support staff that is experienced at running conferences and consultations, the CCCS has a very high rate of successfully completed projects.
 The list of Publications demonstrates the range of publishers as well as subjects.

-The Governing Board of the Calvin Center for Christian Scholarship is appointed by the Committee on Governance at Calvin College and makes all descisions relating to Major Grants, Small Grants, and Working Groups.
+The Governing Board of the Calvin Center for Christian Scholarship is appointed by the Committee on Governance at Calvin College and makes all descisions relating to Major Grants and Small Grants.